Gap Buffer Data Structure

 Gap Buffer vs Ropes

-Now, although its insertion is taking O(1) time but there is another function grow() which which takes approximately O(n) time.
+Now, although its insertion is taking O(1) time but there is another function grow() which takes approximately O(n) time.
 So there might a thought that this may take the same time as the rope data structures but the cost of grow is being compensated by amortized cost of other cheaper procedures such as left(), right() and insert().
 Therefore this data structure get preferences in text-editors over other such as rope as it is easy to implement.

 Implementing Gap Buffer